EchoLinkTech/EchoLinkPlatform/EchoLinkDapp/docs/source/credentials_upload.rst

 .. figure:: images/submit_credentials_demo.png
    :alt: Credentials Submit

 Here you can see the demo of how the transaction hash is generated for our transaction on the network.
-You can retrive the transaction hash and check the status on our node or the status of the transaction will be shown during the transaction as you'll see below.
+You can retrive the transaction hash and check the status on our node or the status of the transaction will be shown at the end of the transaction as you'll see below.

 .. figure:: images/submit_credentials_demo.gif
    :alt: Credentials Submit